The 72-Hour Restore: Why “Instant Recovery” Failed in Production

 - Random Read (Restore): Trying to suck the smoothie back out through 500 tiny coffee stirrers simultaneously.

 When you hit “Restore” on 500 VMs, the backup appliance has to find every single unique block, re-assemble (“rehydrate”) the file, and serve it to the hypervisor.
 Because the underlying storage was Spinning Disk (NL-SAS), the drive heads were thrashing physically back and forth to find the scattered blocks.
+This is the rehydration bottleneck explored in detail in The Backup Rehydration Bottleneck: Why Your Deduplication Engine Is Killing Your RTO.

 The Math of the Crash: